 This not only saves you time and money but also provides constant visibility on your business.
 It shows you where you are with your clients and offers you the ability to instantly analyse your company’s financial performance.

 The Portuguese tax year runs from the 1st January until 31st December.
 As I mentioned above, you must register as a taxpayer before you can start earning money in Portugal.

-When you become profitable you will need to start paying a corporate tax.
-It is charged at around 21%, one of the lowest in Europe.
+When you become profitable you will need to start paying a progressive corporate tax.
+Most companies pay around 21%, which is one of the lowest in Europe.
 If you happen to have a very large company then your profit will be taxed progressively up to slightly above 30%.

 Before that, however, you will need to pay some payroll taxes.
 These include a social security tax of 11% (paid by the employee) and a 23.75% levee paid by the company.
 In addition, there is a progressive Income Tax that is partly paid by the company.

 Your accountant will need to send you a salary sheet with your social security and income tax payment codes .
 From experience, I know these take around half an hour to process.

 Moreover, it’s worth remembering that the VAT rate in Portugal is 23% and is paid to the state every three months minus VAT spent by the company on its purchases.

 As you start your business in Portugal it is advisable to speak to a lawyer, or firm, knowledgable in business law.
 Obtaining the right advice can help you identify any tax breaks.
 As well as helping you generally navigate Portuguese bureaucracy as you launch your company.